Updated December 2019

-5. Conventional broadband services can be unreliable
+7. Conventional broadband services can be unreliable

 As described in our What is fibre broadband page, ADSL broadband is carried along copper cables all the way from the BT exchange to homes and business premises.
 Inevitably, the broadband signal suffers attenuation as it travels along the copper cable from the exchange to broadband modems, reducing the speeds that can be delivered and making the broadband signal susceptible to interference.

 In contrast, high-speed fibre broadband utilises fibre-optic cables, which are immune to interference and do not suffer the signal attenuation experienced by copper lines.
 As a result, superfast broadband services deliver significantly higher speeds and are more reliable.
-For the absolute ultimate in reliability, customers can choose Fibre to the Premises (FTTP), which provides an end-to-end fibre-optic connection.

-6. Superfast broadband connectivity is essential for many businesses
+8. Superfast broadband connectivity is essential for many businesses

 Superfast broadband is increasingly becoming essential to businesses, whatever the size of the business.